-If you glance around the area you’re in right now, you will notice that much progress has been made.
-It was meticulously designed and constructed from the residences to the parks, infrastructure, and buildings.
+If you glance around the area you’re in right now, you will notice how much progress has been made.
+From residences to parks, infrastructure, and buildings, urban areas are carefully designed and constructed.
 It is not easy to develop a piece of land.
-You must carefully plan it out to ensure that you do not obstruct the environment.
-You must make it accessible and ensure that transportation is not blocked.
-Society is always put first.
-Here, we will be looking at the top countries to study Urban Planning.
+Urban planners must think carefully about the environment, accessibility, transportation, and the needs of society.
+Here, we will look at the top countries to study urban planning.

-Studying urban planning is for you if you want to be a member of a group that aims to improve public welfare by putting the community’s needs first.
+Studying urban planning is for you if you want to be part of a field that aims to improve public welfare by putting the community’s needs first.
 Every urban planner approaches their tasks from a unique standpoint.
-Education and training will support you in advancing your career.
-Building your network will be advantageous because communication skills are essential qualities that an urban planner must possess.
+Education and training can support you in advancing your career.
+Building your network is also valuable because communication skills are essential qualities for urban planners.

 You can consider taking a program in urban planning in another country.
-Studying abroad will force you to step outside of your comfort zone and provide more opportunities to learn about urban planning.
+Studying abroad can push you outside your comfort zone and provide more opportunities to learn about urban planning from different local, regional, and international perspectives.

-In the article below, we listed the best countries to study urban planning.
-Along with the countries are the reasons and some of the best universities for urban planning that you can consider entering.
+In the article below, we list some of the best countries to study urban planning.
+Along with the countries are the reasons and some of the best universities for urban planning that you can consider.
 Make sure to read more!

 Top Countries to Study Urban Planning Abroad